BodoBurger/hastie-ElemStatLearn-figures/README.md

 See https://web.stanford.edu/~hastie/ElemStatLearn/ where you can get a PDF of the book.

-## How to render R Markdown on github
+## How to render R Markdown for github
 https://stackoverflow.com/questions/39814916/how-can-i-see-output-of-rmd-in-github